ostenbom/Barcelona2014/README.md

 This app is aimed at simplicity across many platforms.
 It is written only in html, css and javascript.
 This code can then be packaged using Phonegap/Cordova for use with iPhone/Android, despite the lack of native hardware acceleration, I found that this app doesn't need so much power, and writing for Phonegap saved me a lot of time.

+This app is built on a jquery mobile framework.

 In the end, the android app was easily alligned with the right certificate using the phonegap build platform, it took about 10 minutes.

 The iPhone app however required xcode on a mac to fix the time/status bar in IOS 7 which proved difficult to solve using phonegap.
 Phonegap build would also not accept my certificates, despite them working in xcode.

 This repo is the full dev app, but only barcelonabuild, a separate repo, was used for phonegap build as it only contains the must-have files.

+The theme is easily changable and customisable, just copy the unminimised barcelona theme css from the theme folder and paste it to http://themeroller.jquerymobile.com/ under "import" and edit to your hearts content.